 The 700-nits sunlight-readable screen benefits from anti-reflective coatings and circular polarizers.
 In terms of size and weight, the PM-522 – designed for a wide range of field mobility duties – measures 10.8 x 8 inches and is just over an inch thick.
 Weight is 1.3 kg (without the protective rubber bumpers).
 In-box Accessories: stylus, hand strap, shoulder strap, Ethernet adapter, power adapter.

-Delivered transmitter belongs among the most powerful transmitters in the world.
-It is able to provide very fast and stable high-voltage pulses from 5 kV to 30 kV (depends on type), making possible to get to much greater depths than conventional GPR.
+Our transmitters belong to among the most powerful transmitters in the world.
+It is able to provide very fast and stable high-voltage pulses from 5 kV to 40 kV (depends on type), making possible to get to much greater depths than conventional GPR.

-Pulse freguency is around 900 Hz, pulse length is 3-5 ns.
-The transmitter is powered by its own internal batteries.
+Pulse freguency is from up to 1000 Hz (depends on type), pulse length is 3-5 ns.
+The transmitter is powered by its own internal (or external) rechargeable battery.